-Have you wondered how much you should charge for your freelance writing rates in 2018?
+Have you wondered how much you should charge for your freelance writing rates?

 Freelance Writing Rates: How to Calculate

 When I first started writing, I took whatever I could get.
 I didn’t have the luxury of deciding what my rate would be.